UNOPS/ICAT.CountryPortalWeb/README.md

 ## Dependencies
-This application depends of CountryPortalService and CalculationEngine APIs.
+This application depends on CountryPortalService and CalculationEngine APIs.

 The complete dependency diagram of TraCAD Country and PMU applications: